misterjaytee/azure-storage-fuse-wiki/Configuring-and-Running.md

 `./mount.sh </path/to/desired/mountpoint>`

 ### Persisting
+1. Make sure the fuse package is installed (e.g. yum install fuse)
-1. Update connection.cfg file with your storage account information.
+2. Update connection.cfg file with your storage account information.
-2. Edit /etc/fstab with the blobfuse script.
+3. Edit /etc/fstab with the blobfuse script.
 Add the following line:

 `/<path_to_blobfuse>/mount.sh   </path/to/desired/mountpoint>     fuse    _netdev`